google/skia-buildbot/skolo/ansible/switchboard/roles/copy_service_account_key/README.md

 for more details on berglas and Skia secrets.

-The key is stored as a kubernetes secret in berglas secrets for the cluster `etc` and the secret name `skolo-bot-service-account`.
+The key is stored as a kubernetes secret in berglas secrets for the cluster `etc` and the secret name is passed in via the `service_account_name` argument to the role.

-You can see this secret in the list of all secrets for the `etc` cluster:
+You can see all secrets for the `etc` cluster by running:

         $ ../../kube/secrets/list-secrets-by-cluster.sh etc
         skolo-service-accounts